mx-alex/mx/README.md

 ## mx
-#### VirtualExcel inside database, MUMPS micro-programms (m-commands) located in virtual cells
+#### Spreadsheets inside database, m-formulas in cells of 'VirtualExcel', based on globals

 How it works :
-  - Information is kept not in the Excel books, but on the m-server IRIS/CACHE, in the form of globals ('virtual-spreadsheets-on-globals')
+  - Information is kept not in the Excel workbooks, but inside the m-server IRIS/CACHE, in the form of globals ('virtual-spreadsheets-on-globals')
-  - When any user connects to the m-server via internet or intranet, his Real Excel sheet fills with data from required 'Virtual-sheet'.
+  - When any user connects to the m-server via internet or intranet, his Real-Excel worksheet fills with data from required 'Virtual-sheet'.
 Real and Virtual sheets are closely interrelated – changes are displayed on both
-  - User works with the Real sheet, m-triggers (m-commands in cells) track its actions and start the necessary processes in VirtualExcel
+  - User works with the Real-sheet, m-triggers (MUMPS-commands in cells) track its actions and start the necessary processes in 'VirtualExcel'
-  - After disconnection, the Real sheet is not being saved, however all data still remains in the database inside the VirtualExcel
+  - After disconnection, the Real-sheets is not being saved, however all data still remains inside the database
-  - MX work without additional programming of VBA-macros or M-routines, enough m-commands in cells
+  - MX work without additional programming of VBA-macros or M-routines, enough m-formulas (MUMPS-commands) in cells

   (MUMPS is an acronym for the Massachusetts General Hospital Utility Multi-Programming System, also known as M)